You are here

 - Professor of the Practice of Civil and Environmental Engineering

 - Faculty Network Member of The Energy Initiative

 - Affiliate of the Duke Initiative for Science & Society

 - Office Location: 126 Hudson Hall, Durham, NC 27708

 - Office Phone: (919) 660-5174

 - M.S.
 University of Colorado at Boulder, 1991

 - B.A.
 Denison University, 1990

-Current research focuses on sustainable engineering, community development, water and wastewater treatment design, stormwater retention/detention and treatment design, hazardous waste remediation, urban hydrology, constructed wetland and stream restoration design, ecological stabilization, sustainable engineering in land development, water resources, water and wastewater treatment.
+Sustainable engineering, community development, water and wastewater treatment design, stormwater retention/detention and treatment design, hazardous waste remediation, urban hydrology, constructed wetland and stream restoration design, ecological stabilization, sustainable engineering in land development, water resources, water and wastewater treatment.